csuka/ansible_role_mongodb/README.md

 There is a separate update playbook, see `playbooks/update.yml`.
 Set the correct hostname in place and simply run the playbook.

-Updating can easily be done for patch versions, e.g. from 5.0.1 to 5.0.2.
+Updating can easily be done for patch versions, e.g. from 6.0.1 to 6.0.2.
-This role does not include major versioning upgrades due to breaking changes on each release and other obvious reasons.
-If this is desired, the logic is in place in this role to perform a major upgrade, you can easily built it yourself.
+This role does not include major version upgrades due to breaking changes on each release and other obvious reasons.

+If this is desired, the logic is in place in the update playbook to actually perform a major upgrade.

 New variables can be set when updating mongo.
 To update: